jsiembida/bucky3/PROTOCOL.md

 for one another.
 Bucky3 implements proper histograms with customizable bins instead of redirecting histogram messages to the timer code path.

-Note: bucky3 uses `=` as in `key=value` and it has the usual meaning.
+Note: `=` is used as in `key=value` and it has the usual meaning.
-DataDog documentation uses `foo:bar` but tags in DataDog implemenatation are a list of strings without the meaning they have in bucky3.
+DataDog documentation uses `foo:bar` but tags in DataDog implementation are a list of strings without the meaning they have in bucky3.

+Note: trailing comma after the last tag is allowed.